For its 3rd edition, RiCI 2017 will welcome participants from all over the world for a six-day encounter and shared invention.

 Edo has been dancing Contact Improvisation for 17 years.
 He teaches weekly classes of CI and Improvisation, and holds a monthly Jam at Naim Studio in Tel Aviv.
 He created contemporary dance pieces and performed with them in Israel and abroad.
 He completed 3 years of study of the Grinber Method and has worked with people in personal processes.
 He carries a 2nd degree black belt in Jujitsu.
 These days he is completing a B.A. in Psychology and also works as a computer programmer.

-What is a Conference-Jam?
+What is a Talk and Jam ?

 It is a tasty invitation to look at the world differently…. the time of a Jam!